zboxfs/zbox-docs/docs/README.md

 including file contents, metadata, directories and etc. Unencrypted data never leaves your local memory.

-Apart from advanced encryption, Zbox also unifies data to same-sized blocks to eliminate metadata leakage.
+In addition to advanced encryption, Zbox unifies data to same-sized blocks to eliminate metadata leakage.
 Nobody, except you, knows what the file contents are and how many files are stored.
 Zbox also knows nothing about your files, except the total bytes used.